 Avoid plastic shavers that are designed to be disposable and go for 100% metal razors that will last you decades and only require the 100% metal and recyclable blades to be replaced (or sharpened with a leather strop!), and remember to use a bar of shaving soap instead of shaving foam that comes in an aerosol can (see above) – note, you’ll need a shaving brush to make this work.
 You can buy razors and replacement blades from Klassic Kuts and Beauty, 16 Broadway Avenue, Palmerston North.
 Shaving brushes are available at most pharmacies.

 - Cotton Buds – Go Bamboo makes home compostable buds so you can avoid the single-use, unrecyclable plastic ones.
 Get them from Steve’s Wholefoods, 101 Albert St, Palmerston North; Organic Living Health Foods, 337 Broadway Ave, Palmerston North; and Wholegrain Organics, 134 The Square, Palmerston North.

 - Toilet Paper – Organic Living Health Foods, 337 Broadway Ave, Palmerston North sells Greencane toilet paper, which comes in a home compostable wrapper.

 - Ingredients for homemade cosmetics/toiletries

-- Steve’s Wholefoods, 101 Albert St, Palmerston North stocks unpackaged beeswax and bulk cosmetic oils, such as Rosehip Oil, and bulk Witch Hazel.
+- Steve’s Wholefoods, 101 Albert St, Palmerston North also stocks bulk cosmetic oils, such as Rosehip Oil, and bulk Witch Hazel.

 - Refillable Cosmetics – Kreative Mix NZ, 34 Fergusson Street, Feilding sells a range of locally made cosmetics, which although are packaged, may be able to be supplied without packaging (or in reusable/returnable packaging) if you ask nicely!